emqx/cloud-docs/en_US/price/plans.md

 ## Serverless Plan

-The Serverless Plan provides MQTT services on a secure on a secure, scalable cluster with pay-as-you-go pricing, making it a flexible and cost-effective solution for starting with MQTT.
+The Serverless Plan provides MQTT services on a secure, scalable cluster with pay-as-you-go pricing, making it a flexible and cost-effective solution for starting with MQTT.
 Key features include:

 - **Usage-Based Billing**: Pay only for what you use, with a generous free quota offering up to 1 million session minutes.
 - **Automatic Scaling**: Seamlessly scales with your application’s demands.